buildwithgrove/docs/docs/supported-methods/osmosis.md

 # Osmosis

 Osmosis is a self-evolving, customizable, and interoperable DeFi hub built on the Cosmos network.
-With Osmosis's Supported Methods, developers can effectively interact with the Osmosis chain, executing transactions, querying balances, and leveraging other functionalities to build and optimize their decentralized applications.
+With Osmosis's supported methods, developers can effectively interact with the Osmosis chain, executing transactions, querying balances, and leveraging other functionalities to build and optimize their decentralized applications.

 | Methods                      | Description                                                                                                                                                                                                           |
 |------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|